provable-things/ptokens.js-v1/resources/docs/ptokens-utils.md

 ptokens.utils.eth.getAccount(web3, isWeb3Injected)
 ```

-Return the current Ethereum address given an instance of Web3 and specifying if it's injected (ex: Web3 instance injected by Metamask)
+Returns the current Ethereum address given an instance of Web3 and specifying if it's injected (i.e.: a Web3 instance injected by Metamask)

 ### Parameters